MichaelTMatthews/MiniHack/README.md

 # Contributing

-We welcome contributions to NLE.
+We welcome contributions to MiniHack.
 If you are interested in contributing please see [this document](./CONTRIBUTING.md)

 # Related Environments